-Some court cases that are ideal for representing yourself include, but are not limited to, when:
+Some circumstances that are ideal for representing yourself include, but are not limited to, when:

-• if your case is straightforward without opposition, or if you and your opposition agree.
+- your case is straightforward and without opposition

-• if you have time to prepare your case.
+- you have time to prepare your case

-If you have decided to represent yourself in your court case, here are some key points which will help you get through the trial process.
+If you have decided to represent yourself in a court case, check out these key points to help you get through the trial process:

 Be Aware of Legal Deadlines